+

 Transfer of a Prior Degree

 If you have previously completed an Associate of Arts (AA) degree or Associate of Science (AS) degree from a regionally accredited institution, you have already fulfilled UMD’s Liberal Education requirements.
-Note that individual courses from your transfer institution that have been used to complete the AA or AS are not always directly transferred as equivalent UMD courses.
-However, your AA or AS may also be evaluated for applicable coursework towards your program of interest at UMD.
+Note that individual courses from your transfer institution that have been used to complete the AA or AS are not always transferred as equivalent UMD courses.
+The courses completed for your AA or AS may also be evaluated for applicability toward your program of interest at UMD.

 Minnesota Transfer Curriculum

-If you transfer to UMD from a Minnesota State institution and have completed the Minnesota Transfer Curriculum (MNTC), you have already fulfilled UMD’s Liberal Education requirements.
-Note that individual courses from your transfer institution that have been used to complete the AA or AS are not always directly transferred as equivalent UMD courses.
-However, your completed MNTC credits may also be evaluated for applicable coursework towards your program of interest at UMD.
+If you transfer to UMD from a Minnesota State Colleges and Universities Institution and have completed the Minnesota Transfer Curriculum (MNTC), you have already fulfilled UMD’s Liberal Education requirements.
+Note that individual courses from your transfer institution that have been used to complete the AA or AS are not always transferred as equivalent UMD courses.
+The courses completed for your MNTC may also be evaluated for applicability toward your program of interest at UMD.

 Bachelor’s Degree

-If you are transferring to UMD with a completed Bachelor’s degree from a regionally accredited institution, you have already fulfilled UMD’s Liberal Education requirements.
-Note: individual courses from your transfer institution that have been used to complete the Bachelor’s are not always directly transferred as equivalent UMD courses.
-However, your Bachelor’s degree may also be evaluated for applicable coursework towards your program of interest at UMD.
+If you are transferring to UMD with a completed bachelor’s degree from a regionally accredited institution, you have already fulfilled UMD’s Liberal Education requirements.
+Note: individual courses from your transfer institution that have been used to complete the bachelor’s are not always transferred as equivalent UMD courses.
+Your Bachelor’s degree may also be evaluated for courses with applicability toward your program of interest at UMD.

 +